noi-techpark/realtimebus-v2/README.md

 - [PostgreSQL](https://www.postgresql.org) - Database
 - [PostGIS](http://postgis.net) - Spatial database extender for PostgreSQL

+### API

+For accessing the REST API interface, please refer to the documentation at `docs/apiv2/index.html`.

 ### Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests to us.